ahmadad62/Meilisearch/README.md

 # Full-Stack Application with MeiliSearch Integration

-This is a full-stack application that integrates with MeiliSearch for efficient searching of data stored in a MySQL database.
+This full-stack application integrates with MeiliSearch to efficiently search data stored in a MySQL database.
 The application allows users to search for products stored in the database and retrieve relevant search results in real-time.

 ![Demo](demo.gif)
 ## Features